kamperh/teaching_portfolio/growth.md

 I attended PREDAC in 2021.
 This gave me a way to talk about and improve things that I have been intuitively doing.
 In 2019 I had to develop and write the Form-Bs for the registration of two new courses: DatA414 (which I then also taught for the first time in 2020) and Foundations of Deep Learning 344.
 Going back to these forms, I see now that I tried to structure these courses around threshold concepts (see [Knowledge]({{site.url}}/knowledge/)), despite not being aware of what this idea was called at the time.
 When I had to develop the new NLP817 course for the [Structured MSc in Machine Learning and AI](https://mlai.sun.ac.za/),[^1] I immediately started building the curriculum around the threshold concepts.

 I also relied heavily on another tool that I learned during PREDAC.
 This tool, which I learned from Karin Wolff, is the *semantic plane* (Wolff et al., 2022).
 I myself learn best by starting with the big picture and then moving down to the more abstract fundamental concepts---and I think many students learn best in this way as well.
 The mistake I used to make is starting at the high level and then moving to the abstract fundamental principle, but then I won't return and tie back the principle to the bigger picture!
 This is called a semantic escalator (Maton, 2013).
 What I am increasingly doing now is moving towards a semantic wave profile: tying the abstract back to the concrete as you proceed through a lecture.
 I recently redesigned the first DatA414 lecture to deliberately move over the semantic plane, as illustrated below.
+All these observations from PREDAC also formed the basis for my contribution to our poster presentation at SoTL 2021 ([Bredell et al., 2021]({{site.url}}/evidence/)).

 ![]({{site.url}}/fig/semantic_plane.png)
 *The semantic plane moves from simple to complex on the x-axis, and from concrete to abstract on the y-axis.
 The figure illustrates how I use the plane to navigate through a lecture on simple linear regression.
 I start and end in the complex-concrete quadrant, moving roughly clockwise through the quadrants, but still referring back to previous quadrants as I move around.*